Get insider access

 Android

-Some active headphones have a built-in auto-off timer or one that can be enabled via their provided apps.
-For this test, we connect the headphones to an audio source then, stop streaming audio to see if the headphones will automatically turn off after a set time.
-This feature allows headphones to reduce battery consumption when they're not being used, so it's given a more substantial weight of the overall battery score.
+Some active headphones have a built-in auto-off timer or one that you can enable via their provided apps.
+For this test, we connect the headphones to an audio source and then stop streaming audio to see if the headphones will automatically turn off after a set time.
+This feature allows headphones to reduce battery consumption when they're not being used, so it's given a more substantial weight in the overall battery score.

 What it is: Whether the headphones are still able to output sounds while charging.